 Take the bridge over Cross Creek and turn right (east) into Linear Park.
 After crossing the creek again on the walking bridge, go around the circle and take the sidewalk from the left side.
 Follow it across Ann Street and then right to the Cool Spring fountain.

 Six months before the Declaration of Independence, the British government has already lost control of the Province of North Carolina.
 Royal Gov. Josiah Martin has fled New Bern and is living on a ship off the mouth of the Cape Fear River.
 At Martin’s suggestion, two British armies are converging there by sea to take the colony back, and Martin has called for loyal volunteers to join them.

-Nearly 1,600, many of them Scottish Highlanders, have gathered in the vicinity.
-The most likely location is here and in the open fields across the creek between the two towns, taking advantage of Cross Creek, distant Blount Creek, and the Cool Spring for water.
+Nearly 1,600, most of them Scottish Highlanders, gathered in the vicinity.
+At least one camp likely is here and in the open fields across the creek between the two towns, taking advantage of Cross Creek, distant Blount Creek, and the Cool Spring for water.
 (Surviving documents do not specify the campsite.
-Local traditions also suggest a plantation south of town or more toward the modern downtown.)
+Local traditions also suggest a plantation south of town or more in the modern downtown.)

 As historians have noted, “These Loyalists were farmers, not fighters.
 The men were not a militia unit nor an army of experienced soldiers.
 They had not trained together nor fought together, and they were ill equipped and poorly supplied.”
 Some are here because they, to gain permission to immigrate, or their grandfathers after the 1746 Battle of Culloden in Scotland, had sworn an oath of loyalty to the king.
 Others are responding to the offer of confiscated rebel land and twenty years of no property taxes.